 Prairie Peonies is rooted in Meadowlark Park, a charming and lively residential neighbourhood that lies just west of the North Saskatchewan River in Edmonton, Alberta, Canada.
 The peonies reside on a generous-sized city lot, on which a house was first constructed in 1958.
-The spatial constraints of suburb growing have always proved challenging, but with some creativity the garden tastefully contains over 130 unique peony varieties and a dedicated seedling bed.
+The spatial constraints of suburb growing have always proved challenging, but with some creativity the garden tastefully contains over 150 unique peony varieties and a dedicated seedling bed.
 This is one of the garden's crowning achievements in my eyes; it exists as a special space teeming with life and beauty, strongly connected to nature, providing a stark contrast to and standing defiantly in opposition of faceless suburban sprawl.

 The peonies have been carefully selected not only for the frigid USDA zone 3B hardiness designation, but also to represent the diverse spectrum of colours and flower forms from a range of peony breeders whose contributions still remain important in the peony hybridizing landscape to this day.
 The garden has something for all tastes - historic heirlooms, trailblazing new introductions, APS gold medal winners, best landscapers, garden novelties, fragrant wonders, and rare and sought-after collector varieties.

 ABOUT ME; GARDEN ORIGINS